Risk Q&A: Payment Issues

-At the time of an appointment, or as a condition of scheduling an appointment, can a chiropractic practice require a patient to pay his/her portion of an expected deductible, copayment, or other charge not covered by insurance?
+At the time of an appointment, or as a condition of scheduling an appointment, can a healthcare practice require a patient to pay their portion of an expected deductible, copayment, or other charge not covered by insurance?
 If the patient does not pay, can the appointment be cancelled or rescheduled upon receipt of the patient’s payment?

-Patients are obligated to pay for services they receive from chiropractic practices, and chiropractors are obligated to provide a reasonable standard of care for existing patients and patients for whom contracts or regulations trigger an obligation.
+Patients are obligated to pay for services they receive from healthcare practices, and clinicians are obligated to provide a reasonable standard of care for existing patients and patients for whom contracts or regulations trigger an obligation.

-Balancing business and chiropractic obligations requires a fact-specific approach.
-A chiropractic practice’s payment expectations and consequences for nonpayment should be included in written policies and procedures as well as patient informational materials.
+Balancing business and clinical obligations requires a fact-specific approach.
+A healthcare practice’s payment expectations and consequences for nonpayment should be included in written policies and procedures as well as patient informational materials.

-Before making scheduling decisions (e.g., cancellation or rescheduling) based on a patient’s ability to pay, the chiropractor should confirm that the scheduling decision will not adversely affect the patient’s health.
+Before making scheduling decisions (e.g., cancellation or rescheduling) based on a patient’s ability to pay, the healthcare provider should confirm that the scheduling decision will not adversely affect the patient’s health.
 Additionally, healthcare administrators should determine whether regulations or contractual agreements affect the decision.

 Fact variations may include the following related to payment at time of service:

-- Symptoms or ongoing care management.
-For existing patients — or prospective patients for whom contracts or regulations trigger an obligation to treat — schedule an appointment based on the patient’s need.
-Or, staff should consult with a chiropractor to determine whether the appointment can be rescheduled or whether a referral is appropriate.
+- Clinical symptoms or ongoing clinical care management.
+For current patients (e.g., a patient who is in an ongoing clinical care management relationship) — schedule an appointment based on the patient’s clinical need.
+Or, consult with a clinician to determine whether the appointment can be rescheduled or whether a referral is appropriate.

 - Outstanding unpaid balances.
-If the chiropractors in the practice agree that a patient should be discharged from the practice for an outstanding unpaid balance, then the patient should be informed and given a deadline to pay the balance to avoid discharge.
-The practice should provide the patient with adequate written notice of this possible termination from the practice to allow him/her sufficient time to pay the unpaid balance or secure another chiropractor.
+If the providers in a healthcare practice agree that a patient should be discharged from the practice for an outstanding unpaid balance, they should inform the patient in writing and give them a sufficient timeframe for the patient to either pay the unpaid balance or find another provider.
 Additionally, this action should be documented in the patient’s health record.

-If a scheduling decision requires a chiropractor’s evaluation, then the chiropractor should document his/her assessment and scheduling recommendations in the patient’s health record.
-For example, the chiropractor might document that because the patient is stable, rescheduling the appointment will not adversely affect his/her health.
+Finally, if a scheduling decision requires a healthcare provider’s evaluation, then the healthcare provider should document a clinical assessment and scheduling recommendations in the patient’s health record.
+For example, the provider might document that because the patient is stable, rescheduling the appointment will not adversely affect their health.

 Looking to build a happier, more effective chiropractic practice?
 Start with caring about your staff.
 Here are 10 easy tips…